ktopolov/visionalgo/README.md

 ```
 export OPENCV_PATH="~/repos/opencv-4.x"
 ```
-You can check to ensure this path has been set by using `echo $OPENCV_PATH`, which should print the path out. **Recommend adding this line to `~/.bashrc` file, to ensure this system variable always exists**.
+You can check to ensure this path has been set by using `echo $OPENCV_PATH`, which should print the path out. **Recommend adding this line to `~/.bashrc` file, to ensure this system variable always exists.
+The project build relies on this path existing**.

 Next, I configure and build the project using:
 ```